 WHAT IF THE FIRST OPERATION FAILED?

-In a smaller, but still significant number of cases, there are unfavorable outcomes of nose surgery and consequent disappointments, both in an aesthetic and functional sense.
-Secondary or revision rhinoplasty , i.e. correction of the nose , represents one of the most difficult challenges in aesthetic surgery, significantly greater than when it comes to the first operation .
-It may include simpler operations to repair minor defects of the previous operation (so-called lumps on the nose or minor depressions), but more demanding procedures may be required, such as the revision of bad aesthetic scars on the skin .
+In a smaller, but still significant number of cases, there are unfavorable outcomes of nose surgery.
+This results in consequent disappointments, both in an aesthetic and functional sense.
+Secondary or revision rhinoplasty, i.e. correction of the nose, represents one of the most difficult challenges in aesthetic surgery.
+It is significantly greater than when it comes to the first operation.
+It may include simpler operations to repair minor defects of the previous operation (so-called lumps on the nose or minor depressions).
+More demanding procedures may be required, such as the revision of bad aesthetics of scars the revision of scars.

 The typical patient presents a significant anatomical as well as psychological problem for the surgeon.
 After experiencing two or more failed surgeries, a patient’s frustration with surgery (or even surgeon) is often present when thinking about a possible additional surgery.
 When talking to patients, feelings such as anger, guilt, fear, nervousness, and frustration interfere with the course of the consultation.

-Any major revision also implies greater trauma to the already damaged nasal tissue and creates a risk of further deterioration of appearance and unfavorable outcome.
-If the previous operation, in addition to the aesthetic appearance, also disrupted the function, the improvement of breathing always takes priority over aesthetics .
-But fortunately, a revision surgery can most often improve both function and appearance.
+Any major revision also implies greater trauma to the already damaged nasal tissue.
+It creates a risk of further deterioration of appearance and unfavorable outcome.
+If the previous operation also disrupted the function, the improvement of breathing always takes priority.
+Fortunately, a revision surgery can most often improve both function and appearance.

 Secondary rhinoplasty, ie. the revision includes some specificities.
-First of all, the scar tissue created by healing process after the first operation greatly influences the choice of the type of operation, and therefore the realistic possibility of “repair”.
+The scar tissue created by healing process after the first operation greatly influences the choice of the type of operation.
+This can be important factor in realistic possibility of “repair”.

 The operator must make an important decision about the type of surgical approach: